mathiasertl/django-ca/docs/source/cli/intro.rst

 ######################

 **django-ca** provides a complete command-line interface for all functionality.
-It is implemented as subcommands of Djangos :command:`manage.py` script.
+It is implemented as subcommands of Django's :command:`manage.py` script.
 You can use it for all certificate management operations, and :doc:`/cli/cas` is only possible via the command-line interface for security reasons.

 ..
 NOTE::